sbarre/json-scrambler/README.md

 # JSON Scrambler

-**Randomly mutate a JSON object to change add, remove or change properties, for testing purposes.
+**Randomly mutate a JSON object to add, remove or change properties for testing purposes.
 Always returns back valid JSON.**

 ## What is this about?